TechfaneTechnologies/user_agent/README.md

 ## Installation

-`useragent` is a compiled, statically linked program that does not require any external dependencies.
+`get_user_agent` is a compiled, statically linked program that does not require any external dependencies.

-> useragent is coming to more package managers soon!
+> get_user_agent is coming to more package managers soon!

 ### Cargo Install

-If you have the Rust toolchain, you can also compile and install useragent by running `cargo install useragent`.
+If you have the Rust toolchain, you can also compile and install get_user_agent by running `cargo install get_user_agent`.

-Remember to use an add-on like [cargo-update](https://crates.io/crates/cargo-update) to keep useragent updated to the latest version!
+Remember to use an add-on like [cargo-update](https://crates.io/crates/cargo-update) to keep get_user_agent updated to the latest version!

 ### GitHub Releases